FusionAuth/fusionauth-example-react-sdk/README.md

 1. Make a copy of `src/config.example.ts` at `src/config.ts` and fill it out
 2. Run `yarn install` to install dependencies
 3. Run `yarn start` to start your React app at [http://localhost:3000](http://localhost:3000)

+### Test It Out

+Visit the [React app](http://localhost:3000).
+You should be able to log in, log out and register a new user.

 ## SDK Examples